 This zoo features about 500 animals of 70 different species and offers a splendid view on the Wilder Kaiser mountain range.

-The zoo in Ebbs has been founded by the bird and nature enthusiast Erich Eberl, who made his private animal park publicly accessible in May 1991.
-Since 2007, however, the Rarity Zoo Ebbs has been under a new guidance and is one of the awarded Austrian animal parks "Top Tierparke Österreichs".
+The Rarity Zoo has been founded by the bird and nature enthusiast Erich Eberl, who made his private animal park publicly accessible in May 1991.
+Since 2007, however, the Ebbs Rarity Zoo has been under a new guidance and is one of the awarded Austrian animal parks "Top Tierparke Österreichs".
 Those who are awarded with the Austrian seal, are subject to a regular, voluntary control by an independent Austrian team of experts in the farming of animals.